-During the TAM adjustments, instructions for setting test equipment controls are displayed, with the exclusion of the test listed below.
-Test equipment for this adjustment is controlled automatically.
+During the TAM adjustments, instructions for setting test equipment controls are displayed, with the exclusion of the two tests listed below.
+Test equipment for these adjustments are controlled automatically.

-Test 8.
-Low Band Flatness
+Test 10.
+Low Band Flatness Test 11.
+High Band Flatness and YTF

-Table 2-5 on page 58 lists the test equipment needed to perform each TAM adjustment.
+Table 2-5 on page 59 lists the test equipment needed to perform each TAM adjustment.
 Required models must be used.
 Substitutions may be made for recommended models.
 Substitute sources must operate over the frequency ranges indicated.
-Recommended substitutes are listed in the Configuration Menu.
+Recommended substitutes are listed in the configuration menu.
 If you must substitute the source with a user-defined model, the adjustments run faster using a synthesized source rather than an unsynthesized source.

-NOTE When connecting signals from the HP 8340A/B (or any microwave source) to the adjustment setup, use a high frequency test cable with minimum attenuation to 2.9 GHz.
-HP part number 8120-4921 is recommended for its ruggedness, repeatability, and low insertion loss.
+NOTE When connecting signals from the Agilent 8340A/B (or any microwave source) to the adjustment setup, use a high-frequency test cable with minimum attenuation to 26.5 GHz. part number 8120-4921 is recommended for its ruggedness, repeatability, and low insertion loss.